hardiksa/torqueOLD/x/inflation/spec/README.md

 ## Abstract

-The `x/inflation` module mints new Evmos tokens and allocates them in daily epochs according to the [Evmos Token Model](https://evmos.blog/the-evmos-token-model-edc07014978b) distribution to
+The `x/inflation` module mints new Torque tokens and allocates them in daily epochs according to the [Torque Token Model](https://evmos.blog/the-evmos-token-model-edc07014978b) distribution to

 * Staking Rewards `40%`,